backend-development/backend-development-textbook/source/rails_websockets.md

 By referring to this guide, you will be able to:

-* Incorporate "Server Push" funktionality in your app
 * Build a chat app in your webapp
+* Incorporate "server push" functionality in your app

 REPO: You can study the [code](https://github.com/backend-development/rails_websockets) and try out [the demo](https://stepstones.herokuapp.com/) for the example app described here.